G-9Y6K477HQZ

 Perhaps you are the Senior Patrol Leader of your Scout troop, the Captain of your volleyball team, or the Vice President of the Key Club at school.
 Better yet, you may serve in all three roles.
 Point is that leadership experiences, and your engagements across your high school career, are a key component of your application to any of the U.S. service academies (i.e., the U.S. Air Force Academy, the U.S. Naval Academy, the U.S. Military Academy, the U.S. Coast Guard Academy and the U.S. Merchant Marine Academy).
 To be a successful applicant you will have a strong record of accomplishments across all three areas -- academics, athletics and activities -- along with serving in leadership roles in each of the respective areas.

-In simple terms, leadership is the "ability of an individual to influence and guide followers or other members of an organization."
 Each of the academies look for these experiences, which are often revealed in your application, in your essays and during your interviews for both the nomination and the appointment itself.
 Practically, there are often ample opportunities to demonstrate your leadership skills, both formally and informally, in each area that I noted, especially if you participate in a range of different school classes, sports and social activities.
-The secret is to be open to and ready for opportunities to lead.

 What do these opportunities look like?
 In the classroom, it may mean taking on 'informal' roles, such as organizing a study group or working with others to accomplish a class project.
 You might notice that a teacher's classroom needs additional boxes of tissues, cleaning wipes, or similar items.
 Organize efforts to collect these items with your classmates and now you have the makings of a good example of leadership that you may use with your application or your interview.
 By the way, that particular teacher may volunteer to write a letter of recommendation for your nomination.